Domenico di Campofregoso: The mandate

 The dogeship of Domenico was dominated by the Genoese bid to dispute the sole control of the Kingdom of Cyprus.
 The Genoese fleet conquered the island in 1372 under the command of the brother of the doge, Pietro Fregoso and even managed to storm the capital city of Famagosta.
 While the Mediterranean sea was alive with the conflict between commercial rivals, Genoa also had to contend with the restlessness of the Ligurian countryside and North African pirates.

 In 1378, while he was fighting off the mercenary company known as the Star, the popular party withdrew its support to the doge and called for Antoniotto Adorno.
-On 17 June Domenico was deposited and banished from the city.
+On 17 June Domenico was deposed and banished from the city.

 Last years

 Domenico di Campofregoso was exiled along with a number of his parents.
 In 1379 he attempted in vain to replace the Byzantine emperor, John V Palaiologos, with his own son, Giacomo Fregoso.
 In 1390, Giacomo was elected new doge of Genoa allowing his father to return to the city.
 He died the same year and was buried in the church of Santa Marta.